grab/engineering-blog/_posts/2021-04-19-how-we-improved-agent-chat-efficiency-with-ml.md

 **Features**

-To provide context for the sentence completion tasks, we provide the following features as model inputs:
+To provide context for the sentence completion tasks, we provided the following features as model inputs:

 *   Past conversations between the chat agent and the user
 *   Time of the day